lightapi/portal-config-loc/README.md

 ```
 cd ~/lightapi/portal-config-loc/config-server
-docker-compose down
+docker compose down
-docker-compose up
+docker compose up
 ```

-### light-router
+### light-gateway

-The login page for oauth-kafka code service is served by the light-router with a domain name `devsignin.lightapi.net` and it must be added to the /etc/hosts (for windows: C:\Windows\System32\drivers\etc) file.
+The login page for oauth-kafka service is served by the light-gateway with a domain name `devsignin.lightapi.net` and it must be added to the /etc/hosts (for windows: C:\Windows\System32\drivers\etc) file.
 On my computer the following entry is added.

 ```
-192.168.4.102   local.lightapi.net devsignin.lightapi.net devoauth.lightapi.net local.taiji.io devfaucet.taiji.io
+192.168.5.10   local.lightapi.net devsignin.lightapi.net devoauth.lightapi.net local.taiji.io devfaucet.taiji.io
 ```

 Based on your desktop IP, you need to change the IP address.